 The importance of supplemental applications

 Since this term began, many students have found themselves pressed for time as they rushed to complete the supplemental essays for programs such as the Advanced Entry Opportunity at Richard Ivey.
-Much unnecessary stress and panic can be avoided and higher quality applications submitted if students create a chart that identifies all the deadlines for relevant supplemental applications and then “chunk” the work.
+Much unnecessary stress and panic can be avoided and higher quality applications submitted if students use the planning chart that was provided to them at their UCO advising session last fall.
 Your university counsellor would be happy to assist you in creating such a plan.

 Failure to submit a required supplemental application will almost always have dire consequences.
 Deadlines are firm and it is not generally possible to submit information after the specified date.
 If you miss a deadline, speak to your counsellor to see if you have any recourse; however, you should recognize that you will likely no longer be eligible for consideration.